- Data Portals

 - About Us

 A new generation of NCAR supercomputing resources began in the fall of 2012 at the NCAR-Wyoming Supercomputing Center (NWSC).
-With the January 2017 introduction of the Cheyenne HPC system, successor to Yellowstone, the capabilities and capacity of this resource environment, NCAR adopted a revised set of policies and procedures for allocating use of these resources.
-Click for a video overview.
+With the January 2017 introduction of the Cheyenne HPC system, successor to Yellowstone, the capabilities and capacity of this resource environment expanded significantly.

-NCAR’s portion of the Community Computing pool amounts to ~29% of the new resources.
-For the Yellowstone system alone, this represents an estimated 170 million core-hours per year (compared to 170 million on Yellowstone and fewer than 9 million core-hours per year on Bluefire).
+NCAR’s portion of the Community Computing pool amounts to ~29% of these resources.
+For the Cheyenne system alone, this represents an estimated 350 million core-hours per year (compared to 170 million on Yellowstone and fewer than 9 million core-hours per year on Bluefire).
 Similar portions of the data analysis and visualization resources and GLADE storage system also are available to NCAR users.

-Three categories of Yellowstone allocations are available to NCAR users:
+Three categories of allocations are available to NCAR users:

 Joint NCAR/university allocations have been discontinued, although projects with NCAR visitors or university-based collaborators are eligible to use or make requests for all three categories of NCAR allocations.
 See NCAR and university use below.